SimonMoynihan33/fur-ever-mates-adoption/README.md

 - Better usability for screen sizes above 2000px.
 - A location and map if this was a real organisation.
 - More styles to rehoming section (mates page).
 The design for this page is functional and attractive, but with more dogs added and more time to do so, this page would have it's own unique style, with more information about each dog and a dropdown for each to display this.
 Also, whichever adopt button is pressed would be sent to the server along with the form.
+- More pages, educating pet owners on responsible pet ownership, advice and FAQ's
+- An AI bot, to answer questions put forward by users and if necessary, direct users to a member of the support team

 ## Bugs